Super Mario Bros.: The Lost Levels: Reception and legacy

-The Lost Levels is remembered among the most difficult games by Nintendo and in the video game medium.
-Three decades after the game's release, Kotaku wrote that the demanding player precision required in The Lost Levels made fast playthroughs (speedruns) "remarkably fun" to spectate.
-NES Remix 2 (2014), a compilation for the WiiU, similarly segmented The Lost Levels into speedrun challenges, which made the challenging gameplay more palatable.
+The Lost Levels is remembered as among the most difficult video games.
+In 2015, Kotaku wrote that the precision required in The Lost Levels made fast playthroughs (speedruns) "remarkably fun" to spectate.
+NES Remix 2 (2014), a compilation for the Wii U, similarly segmented The Lost Levels into speedrun challenges, which made the challenging gameplay more palatable.
 Many years after the release of The Lost Levels, fans of the series would modify Mario games to challenge each other with nearly impossible levels.
 The challenges of The Lost Levels presaged this Kaizo community, and according to IGN, The Lost Levels shares more in common with this subculture than with the Mario series itself.
 Indeed, the sequel is remembered as a black sheep in the franchise and a reminder of imbalanced gameplay in Nintendo's history.

 Luigi received his first distinctive character traits in The Lost Levels: less ground friction, and the ability to jump farther.
-IGN considered this change to be the game's most significant, though the controls remained "cramped" and "crippled" with either character.
-The game's poison mushroom item, with its character-impairing effects, became a staple of the Mario franchise.
+IGN considered this the most significant change, though the controls remained "cramped" and "crippled" with either character.
+The poison mushroom item, with its character-impairing effects, became a staple of the Mario franchise.
 Some of the Lost Levels appeared in a 1986 promotional release of Super Mario Bros., in which Nintendo modified in-game assets to fit themes from the Japanese radio show All Night Nippon.
 Journalists have ranked The Lost Levels among the least important in the Mario series and of Nintendo's top games.